shwgao/Awesome-Efficient-AI/docs/CUDA/GPU_Basic/ CUDA_basics.md

 - **Thread**:
   - GPU threads take very few clock cycles to generate and schedule, while CPU threads take thousands of clock cycles.
+  - Threads, Context-switching, and Zero-overhead Scheduling:
+    >GPU SMs achieves zero-overhead scheduling by holding all the execution states for the assigned warps in the hardware registers so there is no need to save and restore states when switching from one warp to another.
 - **Block**:
   - Blockdim: <<<x, y, z>>>, The choice of dimensionality for organizing threads usually reflects the dimensionality of the data.
 For example, if the data is a vector has 1 dimension, then the blockdim is better to be <<<x, 1, 1>>>.
 In general, it is recommended that the number of threads in each dimension of a thread block be a multiple of 32 for hardware efficiency reasons.
 - **Grid**: